The castles of Romeo and Juliet in Montecchio MaggioreBig Names

 Luigi Da Porto, a man-at-arms and a scholar from Vicenza (1485-1529), wrote the short story in his home in Montorso Vicentino, where he had retired after having abandoned his military life following a serious wound to his face he suffered in battle.
 From the windows of his villa he saw these two castles almost in opposition to each other: this image may have inspired the creation of the novel, also taking into account the combination between the name of Montecchio and that of Montecchi, attributed by Da Porto to the family of Romeo.

-If you are interested in reliving the deeds of the two unlucky lovers, one of the itineraries offered by our Your Own Verona is precisely a tour to discover the places of Romeo and Juliet in Verona!
+Despite these castles are located in the province of Vicenza, Verona is undoubtedly the city of the two unlucky lovers...
+If you are interested in reliving their deeds, one of the itineraries offered by our Your Own Verona is precisely a tour to discover the places of Romeo and Juliet in Verona!

 Mysteries & Legends

 Walking around Venice along the narrow streets and across the squares, you could happen to notice strange slabs on the pavement... whic...View